Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Experimental Methods

-To measure saturation curves, the chamber pressure and ICP power were kept constant at 10 mTorr and 300 W, respectively, during half-steps, while the exposure time for each half-step was varied.
-H$_2$ exposure time was varied from 0 to 60 seconds with SF$_6$/Ar held at 30 seconds, and SF$_6$/Ar exposure time was varied from 0 to 40 seconds with H$_2$ exposure held at 8 seconds.
-The substrate table temperature was kept constant at \SI{0}{\celsius}, as measured by the substrate table thermometer.
-Prior to introducing the sample into the chamber for etching, the chamber walls and blank Si carrier wafer were cleaned by a 30-minute Ar$^+$ plasma with 1500 W ICP and 100 W RF power followed by a 15-minute O$_2$/SF$_6$ plasma with the same power parameters.
-When the sample was loaded into the chamber, a 3-minute wait time was used before processing to allow the sample to equilibrate with the table.
+To measure saturation curves, the chamber pressure and ICP power were kept constant at 10 mTorr and 300 W respectively, while the exposure time for each half-step was varied.
+H$_2$ plasma exposure time was varied from 0 to 50 seconds with SF$_6$/Ar plasma held at 30 seconds, and SF$_6$/Ar plasma exposure time was varied from 0 to 50 seconds with H$_2$ plasma exposure held at 30 seconds.
+Prior to introducing the sample into the chamber for etching, the etching chamber was cleaned with a blank Si wafer and a 30-minute Ar$^+$ plasma with 1500 W ICP and 100 W RF power followed by a 15-minute O$_2$/SF$_6$ plasma with the same power parameters.
+After the sample was loaded into the chamber, a 3-minute wait time was used before processing to allow the sample to thermally equilibrate with the table.
 All samples were etched for 50 cycles unless otherwise noted.
-After etching, the photoresist was removed using room temperature AZ NMP Rinse for at least 30 minutes, followed by sonication in acetone and isopropyl alcohol.
+After etching, the photoresist was removed using room temperature AZ NMP Rinse for at least 30 minutes to ensure complete removal of the resist, followed by sonication in acetone and isopropyl alcohol.

 To enable etch depth measurements, step patterns consisting of periodic $400 \times 400$ $\mu m^2$ squares were written into a resist using photolithography, as shown in \Cref{fig:litho}.
-The pattern was transferred to the +$x$ face of the samples using AZ5214 photoresist and a Heidelberg MLA 150 Maskless Aligner with a dose of 150 mJ/cm$^2$, followed by development with AZ 300 MF developer.
+The pattern was transferred to the +$x$ face of the samples using AZ5214 photoresist and a Heidelberg MLA 150 Maskless Aligner with a dose of 150 mJ/cm$^2$, followed by development with AZ 300 MIF developer.
 Etch per cycle (EPC) was calculated by measuring the difference in height from etch depth for a processed sample and dividing it by the total number of cycles.
-The total etch depth was measured using $2.5 \times 10$ $\mu$m$^2$ AFM scans on a Park Instruments NX atomic force microscope with a non-contact cantilever tip.
-Scan rate was set to 1 Hz and etch depths were averaged over 5 line profiles in the scan.
-RMS surface roughness of a reference TFLN Ar$^+$ milled waveguide sample and power spectral density (PSD) scans were obtained using a Bruker Dimension Icon atomic force microscope (AFM) over a 50 $\times$ 50 nm$^2$ area with a 0.5 Hz scan rate.
-Waveguide sidewall slope on measured TFLN samples and sample tilt from all AFM scans were removed via linear plane fit.
+AFM scans were performed on a Bruker Dimension Icon atomic force microscope (AFM) to measure total etch depth and surface roughness.
+The total etch depth was measured using $2.5 \times 10$ $\mu$m$^2$ AFM scan with the scan rate set to 0.5 Hz.
+The step profile was averaged over the entire scan using Nanoscope Analysis 1.9 software to obtain the etch depth.
+RMS surface roughness of a reference TFLN Ar$^+$ milled waveguide sample and power spectral density (PSD) scans were obtained over a 50 $\times$ 50 nm$^2$ area with a 0.5 Hz scan rate.
+Waveguide sidewall slope on measured TFLN samples and sample tilt from all AFM scans were removed via quadratic plane fit.